Top 5 Prerequisites for Medicine in Australia and New Zealand You Need To Have

 Now that you know all about the prerequisites for medicine in Australia and New Zealand, it's time for you to get to work.

-Start by picking extracurricular activities you're passionate about, then pick the right courses, study for either the UMAT or the GAMSAT, crush your interview and you'll be good to go.
+Start by picking extracurricular activities you're passionate about, then pick the right courses, study for either the UCAT or the GAMSAT, crush your interview and you will be good to go.

 Fly, future doctor, fly!

 NZ Medical Schools - Otago vs. Auckland

 You’ve made the first big decision, you want to be a doctor.
 But there’s another big decision looming, where do you want to spend your medical school years - Auckland or Otago?

 What taking the pre-med track means for aspiring doctors and why a BS/MD degree could be a better option

 So you want to be a doctor?
 Well guess what, your track to saving lives may have to start sooner than you anticipated.
 Discover the opportunities from a BS/MD degree.